Arvind2698/AddressBookApplication/README.md

-An address book aplication that allows users to create address books and perform CRUD operations of contacts in the address book.
+An address book aplication that allows users to create address books and perform CRUD operations on contacts in the address book.
-PHP is used a the serverside scripting language
+PHP is used a the server side scripting language.